Bloodlines - Preview

-“You know the big brick house at the edge of town that sits opposite of the road the leads out to Lacy’s?”
+“You know the big brick house at the edge of town that sits opposite of the road that leads out to Lacy’s?”

 The immediate pang of jealousy that became evident on Jack’s face Abbi would never forget, but to her, Jack was only her friend—Tom was in her heart and Jack by her side—she couldn’t help it.
 No one can help who they love.